Ayesha-Jan/electric-vehicles/README.md

   - Bubble size = EV sales.
   - Bubble color = Clean electricity share.
   - Click a cluster to expand into individual countries.
-  - Hover for country details; click a country to zoom/focus.
+  - Click a country to see all the markers for different years.
+  - Click a marker to view popup.
 - **Scatter Plot (D3):**
   - X-axis = Clean electricity share (%).
   - Y-axis = EV sales.